sdss/sdss_brain/docs/sphinx/intro.rst

 Multi-Modal Data Access System (MMA)
 ------------------------------------

-The ``MMAMixIn`` is a bare-bones class to be mixed with any other class.
+The ``MMAccess`` is a bare-bones class to be mixed with any other class.
 When mixed in, it adds MMA functionality to that class.
 The MMA provides three operating modes: `auto`, `local`, and `remote`.

 - **auto**: Automatically tries to load objects locally, and upon failure loads object remotely.